 „Giving Back“ to an Alma Mater – Skills for dealing with the unforeseeable VUCA world

-Can understanding your mind, body and emotions and your patterns of behavior lead to less reactivity and more conscious action?
+Can understanding your mind, body and emotions and your patterns of behaviour lead to less reactivity and more conscious action?
 Resilience is cultivated with various methods.
 One effective way of dealing with challenging times is through self-knowledge.
-This was enabled with a second group of interested participants at a hybrid workshop at Vienna's University of Economics and Business.
+This was enabled with a second group of interested participants at a hybrid workshop at Vienna‘s University of Economics and Business.

 The current pandemic with its vast ranging impact on the business, social, emotional, health, psychological and behavioral fabric of the planet has kept the world on alert for almost two years.
 With nearly five million deaths worldwide, waves of new infections sweeping us from one lockdown to the next, dealing with COVID-19 is a challenge for each one of us.